abragad/wp-bsky-autoposter/README.md

 The hashtags are generated from the tag slugs, ensuring they are properly formatted for Bluesky (lowercase, with hyphens instead of spaces).

+## Smart Replacements

+The Smart Replacements feature allows you to automatically replace specific words or phrases in your posts with hashtags, handles, or cashtags.
+For example:

+- Replace "bitcoin" with "#bitcoin"
+- Replace "Apple" with "$AAPL"
+- Replace "Washington Post" with "@washingtonpost.com"

+The replacements are applied to both the post title and excerpt, and they only match whole words to prevent unwanted replacements.
+The feature includes safety checks to prevent breaking URLs or markdown formatting.

 ## Link Tracking

 The plugin supports UTM parameter tracking for analytics.
 You can: